MicrosoftDocs/win32/desktop-src/DirectShow/cimageallocator-setproperties.md

 ---
-Description: The SetProperties method specifies the number of buffers to allocate and the size of each buffer.
+description: The SetProperties method specifies the number of buffers to allocate and the size of each buffer.
 This method overrides the CBaseAllocator::SetProperties method. ms.assetid: 8d419432-a9a7-44fb-b916-8dacd08eb6ec
 title: CImageAllocator.SetProperties method (Winutil.h)
 ms.topic: reference